 Everything you buy should be both useful and necessary.

-Caution: This doesn’t necessarily mean you should get rid of everything you have and buy all new stuff in the name of multipurpose-ness.
+Caution: This doesn’t mean you should get rid of everything you have and buy all new stuff in the name of multipurpose-ness.
 It could mean taking a closer look at the things you have and finding new ways to use them that you never thought of before.

 4) Do the Big Clean Out

-I don’t start with this step because it won’t matter how much you haul out of your bedroom if you haven’t kicked the habit of bringing more in.
-But once you’ve fixed your focus and taken control of your shopping habits, the next step is to purge your life of the excess.
 For some, this is a long and painful process, one that may require lots of prayer and support from friends and family.
 But as you take an honest look at what you already own and start to lighten the load, you will begin to make more room for Christ to fill you with the joy that will never come from earthly things.

 Helpful Resources to Get You Started on Your Decluttering Adventure

-- 10 Creative Decluttering Tips
+- 10 Creative Decluttering Tips from Becoming Minimalist

-- 4 Ways to Cut Clutter In Your Bedroom
+- 4 Ways to Cut Clutter In Your Bedroom from The Spruce

-One Final Note on Minimalism For Christian Teens
+One Final Note on Christian Minimalism For Teens

 Simply reducing the amount of stuff in your life will not bring you lasting joy.
 Your soul is not a vacuum.
 If you remove something from it, you need to fill that space with something else or that space will eventually fill itself—usually with something equally unhealthy.
 That is why step one, setting your focus on Christ, is so important.